leshec/wordfind/README.md

 # wordfind
-Web app: Crossword / crabble word finder
+Web app: Crossword / scrabble word finder learning webproject

 - Demo mode generates random tiles: then finds largest, highest score and valid words.
 - Search for words in a dictionary of 300k words
 - Play a game to find words from random letters/tiles
 - Find anagrams of words.

+Shuttle is an awesome tool for quickly and easily deploying webapps based on Rust.
+Tera for templating was good but I'll explore others Axum is easy enough to use and I like the idea of HTMX

 ## **Website**